vbilopav/vb-spa/README.md

 New syntax or special markup is minimal, almost none-existing.
 That means shallow learning curve and you can start quickly.
 For example, if you already know JavaScript [ES6 template strings syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) then you already know template syntax for this framework.

 Framework relays heavily on new JavaScript ECMA6 (JS ES6) features.
 On certain places, they are used dynamically to achieve simplicity and speed.
 That also means that it cannot be transpiled into JavaScript ES5.
 Good news is that doesn't have to.
 Here is curent [compatibility table for ES6](https://kangax.github.io/compat-table/es6/).
 This means that this framework doesn't support Internet Explorer.
 It works perfecly fast and slick on latest Chrome, Firefox, Edge and Safari.
 Internet Explorer users will have to use different browser.

+> **If your application have any, any value whatsoever - users would go extra three clicks and 20 seconds of their time to install better browser!**

+#nomoretranspiling

 ## Feature list